JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 - 5 - Connection refused - bad username or password
 - 6 - Connection refused - not authorized

-{% include note.html content="The Error Code will remain showing the status of the last connection even when the MQTT is disabled.."%}
+{% include note.html content="The Error Code will remain showing the status of the last connection even when the MQTT is disabled."%}

 {% include note.html content="